Why The Pandemic Could Change The Way We Record Deaths

 For a path forward, it will be critical, he says.

-"As we like to say, 'In order to look after the living, you need to count the dead.' "
+"As we like to say, 'In order to look after the living, you need to count the dead.'"

-Pranav Baskar is a freelance journalist and U.S. national born in Mumbai.
+Pranav Baskar is a freelance journalist.